Code-Institute-Submissions/robertc181-player-link-/README.md

 3. As a scout I want to be able to attend a players event.
     * in the events section of the players profile a scout can click to watch avent and will show up undr scouts in the players event table.

+4. As a scout I want to be able to see all events im attending.
+    * In the going events section of the scouts profile you can view all events that you have choosen to watch

 ## Performance testing:

 * Tested website responsiveness using http://www.responsinator.com/
     * Results: The website is basically responsive to all device sizes.
 * I used the Google Dev Tools - Network
     * Results: The site loading time is grand

-All HTML pages were tested using https://jigsaw.w3.org/css-validator/validator All but the 'base' template resulted in errors that the Lang Doctype and Title were missing.
+* All HTML pages were tested using https://jigsaw.w3.org/css-validator/validator
+    * All but the 'base' template resulted in errors that the Lang Doctype and Title were missing.
 This was to be  expected as the details were being extended from the base template to did not need to be added
     All HTML pages resulted in errors where the Jinja template language was used None of these are actual errors within the code
-Tested the CSS using http://www.css-validator.org/
+* Tested the CSS using http://www.css-validator.org/
-No errors were found
+    * No errors were found
-Tested the website on the Google Chrome browser Version 87.0.4280.88 (Official Build) (64-bit)
+* Tested the website on the Google Chrome browser Version 87.0.4280.88 (Official Build) (64-bit)
-Results: The website was responsive and the elements performed in the way they were intended to Tested the website on the Microsoft Edge browser Version Version 87.0.664.66 (Official build) (64-bit)
+    * Results: The website was responsive and the elements performed in the way they were intended to
+* Tested the website on the Microsoft Edge browser Version Version 87.0.664.66 (Official build) (64-bit)
-Results: The website was responsive and the elements performed in the way they were intended to Tested the website on the Firefox browser Version 82.0.3 (64-bit)
+    * Results: The website was responsive and the elements performed in the way they were intended to
+* Tested the website on the Firefox browser Version 82.0.3 (64-bit)
-Results: The website was responsive and the elements performed in the way they were intended to Tested the form validation worked correctly on each of the above browsers
+    * Results: The website was responsive and the elements performed in the way they were intended to
+* Tested the form validation worked correctly on each of the above browsers
-Results: The form correctly sent when the fields were completed as they should have been and did not when the fields had not been completed
+    * Results: The form correctly sent when the fields were completed as they should have been and did not when the fields had not been completed

 # Deployment